cawthron/CawthronColours/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-## package in development - not yet functional!
+## package in development - could break at any moment ….

 The goal of `CawthronColours` is to to provide official Cawthron colour palettes for use in R. The colour palettes are a mix of well known